-In 2018, the Corporation implemented an Environmental, Social and Governance ("ESG") Policy.
+The Corporation has implemented an Environmental, Social and Governance ("ESG") Policy.

 The Corporation believes it is part of its corporate responsibility to deliver returns by being a responsible investor and that integrating ESG matters into its investment decision-making process and active ownership practices are key tenets to being a responsible investor.